-Conclusions 6
+6 Conclusions

 This study examined the impact of bicycle parking fees on the utility of bicycle parking stations at a university and demonstrated that operating these stations has the potential to generate net revenues.
 However, the introduction of parking fees diminishes the overall benefits of the parking stations if applied to all bicycle parking stations, despite reducing overcrowding of facilities.
 Therefore, we recommend implementing bicycle parking fees only when overcrowding of facilities can otherwise not be avoided, e.g., by expanding the current parking supply or constructing alternative facilities.
 This is particularly pertinent in the context of train stations and historic city centers, especially when the mode share of cycling is high.
-Consequently, further research is required for other types of locations and situations with other occupancy levels and user compositions.
+Consequently, further research is EJTIR 25(2), 2025, pp.82-86 15 Kohlrautz and Kuhnimhof Stated Preference-Based Analysis of the Impact of Bicycle Parking Fees on the Occupancy and Benefits of Bicycle Parking Stations required for other types of locations and situations with other occupancy levels and user compositions.